Giornate degli Autori: History

-The Giornate started in 2004 with zero budget, three months to organize and, as director and founder Giorgio Gosetti put it, one common goal: "to go well beyond the simple showcase of films in the official selection and offer a bright window to the work of directors."
+The Giornate started in 2004 with three months to organize and, as director and founder Giorgio Gosetti put it, one common goal: "to go well beyond the simple showcase of films in the official selection and offer a bright window to the work of directors".

 The president of the Giornate is Andrea Purgatori.
 Honorary President is Roberto Barzanti.
+Anac and 100autori organize and promote the section activities.